szpajder/libacars/doc/PROG_GUIDE.md

 }
 ```

-Refer to libacars API Reference for a full list of fields and their types.
+Refer to the [API Reference](API_REFERENCE.md) for a full list of fields and their types.

 #### Accessing ARINC-622 fields